ossd-s23/project-evaluation/Exercism_evaluation.md

 __Are these instructions clear?
 Do you think they would be easy to follow?__ I think they are ok.
 For a first time coder, these could be challenging or confusing instructions.

-__Number of contributors:__ 368 contributors (in the python repo; there are multiple repos for this website. for this contributors sections, I picked the one of the more popular repos.)
+__Number of contributors:__ 368 contributors (in the python repo.
+There are multiple repos for this website.
+For this contributors sections, I picked one of the more popular repos.)

 __Usernames of three contributors with largest number of commits; for